krishnakeshab-banik/Makemytrip-Clone/README.md

-Here's a well-structured README for your **MakeMyTrip Clone** project:

----

 # MakeMyTrip Clone 🚀

 A front-end clone of MakeMyTrip’s hero section, designed as part of the **Liftoff Club** recruitment session at **SRM University of Science and Technology**.
 This project showcases HTML, CSS, and JavaScript skills while replicating key UI elements of the MakeMyTrip website.